Kindle Store: E-book pricing

-In late 2007, new releases and New York Times best sellers were being offered for approximately $11 at the store, with first chapters of many books offered as free samples.
+In late 2007, new releases and New York Times best sellers were being offered for approximately $11 at the store, with the first chapters of many books offered as free samples.
 Many titles, including some classics, are offered free of charge or at a low price, which has been stated to relate to the cost of adapting the book to the Kindle format.
-Magazines, newspapers and blogs via RSS are provided for a monthly subscription fee or during a free trial period.
+Magazines, newspapers, and blogs via RSS are provided for a monthly subscription fee or during a free trial period.
 Newspaper subscriptions cost from $1.99 to $27.99 per month; magazines charge between $1.25 and $10.99 per month, and blogs charge from $0.99 to $1.99 per month.
 Amazon e-book sales overtook print for one day for the first time on Christmas Day 2009.
 International users may pay different prices for e-books depending on the country listed as their home address.

 In February 2017, the Association of American Publishers released data that shows the U.S. adult e-book market declined 16.9% in the first nine months of 2016 over the same time in 2015.
-This decline is partly due to widespread e-book price increases, known as agency pricing, by major publishers that Amazon had recently allowed that brought the average e-book price from $6 to nearly $10.
+This decline is partly due to widespread e-book price increases, known as agency pricing, by major publishers that Amazon had recently allowed bringing the average e-book price from $6 to nearly $10.